-Last updated on: 2016-01-20
+Last updated on: 2021-04-05

 Authored by: Rose Contreras

-Cloud Files™ is not a “file system” in the traditional sense.
-You will not be able to map or mount virtual disk drives like you can with other forms of storage such as a SAN or NAS.
-Since Cloud Files is a different way of thinking when it comes to storage, following is a review of key concepts.
+Rackspace Technology Cloud Files is not a file system in the traditional sense.
+You cannot map or mount virtual disk drives like you can with other forms of storage such as a SAN or NAS.
+Because Cloud Files is a different way of thinking regarding storage, this article provides a review of key concepts.

-To publish your data so that it can be served by Akamai’s Content Distribution Network (CDN), you need to “publish to CDN” the Container that houses that data.
-When a Container is published any files will be publicly accessible and not require an authentication token for read access.
-Uploading content into a CDN-enabled Container is a secure operation and will require a valid authentication token.
-Each published Container has a unique Uniform Resource Locator (URL) that can be combined with its Object names and openly distributed in web pages, emails, or other applications.
-For example, a published Container named “photos” can be referenced as "
+To publish your data so that the Akamai® Content Distribution Network (CDN) can serve it, you need the container that houses that data to publish to CDN.
+After you publish a container, all files are publicly accessible and do not require an authentication token for read access.
+However, uploading content into a CDN-enabled container is a secure operation and requires a valid authentication token.
+Each published container has a unique Uniform Resource Locator (URL), which you can combine with its object names and openly distribute in web pages, emails, or other applications.

 For example, you can reference a published Container named photo as

 If that container houses an image called cute_kids.jpg, then that image can be served by Akamai’s CDN with the

 HTML pages, email messages, blog posts, and so on.
 When something accesses the URL, the system fetches a copy of that image